-- A rigorous academic curriculum delivered in the classroom and in front of the artworks in bespoke visits to archives, art fairs, galleries, public and private collections in London, the UK, Paris and New York.
+- A rigorous academic curriculum delivered in the classroom and in front of the artworks in bespoke visits to archives, art fairs, galleries, auction previews, public and private collections in London, the UK, Paris and New York.

 - A diverse and innovative programme of guest lectures and seminars by leading scholars and art world professionals.

-- Cutting edge scholarship in research-informed modules such as the Photographic Network and Global Photography.
+- Cutting edge scholarship in research-informed modules.

 - Intensive professional practice sessions that examine how photography is curated, collected, preserved and sold, leading to skills that are key to a successful career in curatorial, commercial, journalistic, editorial and archival work.

-to download the full programme prospectus.
+Click here to download the full programme prospectus.